MelvinQM/IOT-Personal/docs/uxd/create_test.md

 - *Goal*: View the session details on screen.
 - *Questions*:
     - Is the score table easily found?
-  - Is it clear what the info means?
+    - Is it clear what the score info means?

 #### 1.1.2 Test results
 **Task 1**: